ziggythehamster/handbook/orgchart.md

 #### Brand & Experience

-While our product design teams are focused on our apps, the Brand & Experience team is responsible for everything else; designing/developing/copywriting our public-facing websites, branding, merch, books, collateral, illustration, animation, UI explorations, prototyping, etc. **Adam Stoddard** was the only person this team.
+While our product design teams are focused on our apps, the Brand & Experience team is responsible for everything else; designing/developing/copywriting our public-facing websites, branding, merch, books, collateral, illustration, animation, UI explorations, prototyping, etc. **Adam Stoddard** was the only person on this team.

 #### Mobile